The Saint James's Singers

 The Mozart Requiem and Haydn’s Theresienmesse opened the 2018 season in April.
-In October they will present a concert to commemorate the end of WWII with the Fine Arts Brass and Reader, David Troughton.
+In October they present a concert to commemorate the end of WWI with the Fine Arts Brass and Reader, Kim Durham.
 The season will end with the traditional Christmas concert of festive music and readings at St Mary’s Church on Saturday, 22 December.

 The St James’s Singers always use the full orchestral accompaniment in all works and, where appropriate, use the authentic instruments.

 The choir has members of all ages, and subscriptions are waived for those who are students or who are in full time education.
 Although the choir is based in Warwickshire, choir membership is drawn from London, Bristol, and from the South Coast to Birmingham and Coventry.
 The choir rehearses at St James’s Church at Walton Hall just outside Wellesbourne on alternating Thursdays and Fridays.
 The current rehearsal schedule is published on the Members Page.
 The choir also performs at Weddings and private functions.